vernjan/ctf-writeups/write-ups/TheCatch2022/04-corporate-websites/06-orderly-is/README.md

 </script>
 ```

-The POST request is indeed logged:
+The POST request with flag is indeed logged:

 ```
 POST /